About Rohit Bhargava: Bio + Headshots

 Welcome event planners + media!
 This page has all my “official” bio information and links to headshots for print or media usage.
 Below you will find several different length bios ready for cutting and pasting.
-My headshot is at left, and book cover shots and more images are available lower on this page.
+My standard headshot is on the left, and more headshot options are available lower on this page.

-ABOUT ROHIT – The “Just The Facts” One-Liner Bio
+ABOUT ROHIT – The “Just The Facts” Super Short Bio

 ABOUT ROHIT – “Bullet Point Lover” Quick Facts Bio

 - Trusted By Leading Brands.
 Award winning keynote speaker with recent invitations to speak at the Consumer Electronics Show (CES), Global Communications Forum in Davos, multiple TEDx events, SXSW and at private executive and team events for large brands around the world including Coca-Cola, Univision, KFC, Disney, American Express, Prudential, SABMiller, Marriott and dozens of others.

 - Award Winning Author.
 Wall Street Journal bestselling author of five books that have collectively been read or shared more than a million times and won numerous awards, including the Gold Atticus award, the Axiom Business Book Award, and shortlisted as Best Sales/Marketing Book by 800CEORead.

 - Early Digital Pioneer.
 Digital transformation and marketing expert who was the former co-founder of the world’s largest team of social media strategists at Ogilvy and founding member of iLeo (Leo Burnett’s first digital agency) – including early digital strategy work for brands like Intel, Ford, IBM, Pfizer and many others across his 15 year agency career.